Feidt History, Family Crest & Coats of Arms

 The surname Feidt was first found in Austria, where the name was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.
 The name was taken from St. Veit (in Latin, Vitus) who was the patron saint protecting against fire and lightning.

-Important Dates for the Feidt family
+Early History of the Feidt family

 This web page shows only a small excerpt of our Feidt research.
 Another 102 words (7 lines of text) covering the year 1774 is included under the topic Early Feidt History in all our PDF Extended History products and printed products wherever possible.